 While in Humphreys, we also played a round of disc golf.
 Then drove home.
 All in all we were gone about 8 hours.

 This time our visit to IKEA was for something perhaps a bit odd: pans.
-Michael has been doing some research and shopping around and his opinion is that the pans available at IKEA are our best option right now.
-We only needed to replace two pans, and there were some stores near IKEA that Michael wanted to check out, so it seemed like our best option.
+M has been doing some research and shopping around and his opinion is that the pans available at IKEA are our best option right now.
+We only needed to replace two pans, and there were some stores near IKEA that M wanted to check out, so it seemed like our best option.

 In the nearby outlet mall, we got a little bite to eat before walking around the stores.
 Nothing caught his or my eye, so we left to head home.